PlatzKiecker/platzkiecker/README.md

 List and describe the scripts or Components included in the project.

-- Parameters/Attributes: Description of the parameters/attributes.
-- Returns: Description of the return value (if applicable).

 ## Contributing

 Provide guidelines for contributing to the project, including how to report issues, submit pull requests, and contribute code.